Is the cost-of-living crisis over?

 After almost three years of hefty price rises, inflation is now back below the 2% level that's considered manageable, according to the Central Statistics Office (CSO).

 However falling inflation doesn't mean that prices are falling or that things are getting more affordable.
 It just means prices are increasing at a slower rate.
+In others words we're experiencing disinflation as opposed to outright deflation.

 And as our analysis shows, there are many reasons why households may still be feeling the pinch in their pockets.